MichaelPaulukonis/michaelpaulukonis.github.io/README.md

 # Notes
  - publish to main branch, now.
 GH will auto-publish to github.io (delayed)
  - original instagram code no longer works - API changes ?
  - replaced with a weird auto-scrolling widget.
-Eh. whatever.
+Eh. whatever. from Snapwidget

 # Person Page